DEATH BE NOT PROUD

-John Donne (1572-1631) was a man of passion and contradiction, and this was reflected in his life and poetry.
-Raised a Catholic, he left the Catholic Church, and, after a period of womanizing, he married Anne, the love of his life, and they had seven living children.
-He joined the Anglican Church of England, and eventually became Dean of St. Paul's Cathedral in London in 1621 during the reign of King James l, the publisher of the 1611 King James Bible.
-Death Be Not Proud, A Hymn to God the Father, and Batter My Heart are three of his more noted sonnets.
+John Donne (1572-1631) was a man of paradox and passion and this was reflected in his life and poetry.
+He was born during a period of great theological discord in England and Europe.
+His productive years took place during the reign of King James I, the publisher of the 1611 Authorized King James Bible.
+Raised a Catholic, he left the Catholic Church, and, after a period of womanizing, he married his sweetheart Anne More, and they had seven living children.
+He joined the Anglican Church of England and was ordained in 1615.
+He eventually became Dean of St. Paul's Cathedral in London in 1621 and remained so until his death in 1631.

-He is perhaps best known for the following lines from Meditation XVll of his Devotions, lines quoted by Ernest Hemingway in his powerful book For Whom the Bell Tolls:
+Devotions upon Emergent Occasions was his work of prose published in 1624.
+He is perhaps best known for the following excerpt from Meditation 17 of his Devotions, lines quoted by Ernest Hemingway in his powerful book For Whom the Bell Tolls.
+The complete Meditation 17 occurs at the end.
+Death Be Not Proud, Batter My Heart, and the late A Hymn to God the Father are three of his noted Holy Sonnets.

 "No man is an island entire of itself;